Johann Andreas Eisenmenger: Entdecktes Judenthum

 What are often challenged are the many inferences he made from these texts.
-It is claimed that he tore citations from their context, whole the correctness of specific interpretations and, more importantly, his use of a relatively small number of texts within the huge chain of rabbinical commentary to characterise Judaism as a whole is challenged.
+It is claimed that he tore citations from their context, while the correctness of specific interpretations and, more importantly, his use of a relatively small number of texts within the huge chain of rabbinical commentary to characterise Judaism as a whole is challenged.
 In regard to the first two points, Siegfried, for one, argued that: